OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:18

-> Open my eyes, that I may behold
+> Open my eyes, that I may see
 > Wonderful things from Your Law.

 ## Psalm 119:19

-> I am a stranger on the earth;
+> I am a sojourner on the earth;
 > Do not hide Your commandments from me.

 ## Psalm 119:20

-> My soul is crushed with longing
+> My soul is overwhelmed with longing
 > For Your ordinances at all times.

 ## Psalm 119:21

 > You rebuke the arrogant, the cursed,
-> Who stray from Your commandments.
+> Who wander from Your commandments.

 ## Psalm 119:22

 > Take disgrace and contempt away from me,
-> For I comply with Your testimonies.
+> For I observe Your testimonies.

 ## Psalm 119:23

 > Even though rulers sit and speak against me,
-> Your servant meditates on Your statutes.
+> Your servant reflects on Your statutes.

 ## Psalm 119:24

 > Your testimonies also are my delight;
-> They are my advisers.
+> They are my counsellors.

 ---